amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Leadership/Engineering-Leadership-Guide.md

 ## Servant Leadership

-Those in senior and or management positions ...
+Those in senior and or management positions point the spotlight away from themselves and onto their team, and are never a single point of failure.
+They continiously challenge themselves to answer the questions “How can I best serve my team?” and "How can I help my team thrive?".

 ## Leadership Behaviours